Aripiprazole (By mouth)

 - Confusion, unusual behavior, depressed mood, or thoughts of hurting yourself or others

-- Excessive hunger or thirst, increased urination, and weakness
+- Excessive hunger or thirst, increased urination, weakness or tiredness

 - Fever, chills, cough, sore throat, and body aches